reportportal/docs/src/md/src/DashboardsAndWidgets/PossibleDasboards.md

 * on a different dimension
 * by business metrics / by features/ by user roles / by etc

+Also with a help of **Component Health Check Widget** you can create a Test Pyramid.

 >**Note**: you need to report test executions with attributes which specified needed metrics or envs

 - **Unique bugs table** helps you collect and analyze new bugs in the system